The most recent episode has just aired on E4 and, as part of my new ‘get things written’ philosophy, I am commenting on it, though it will be brief.

 Also interesting, when the trio finally got to this other hatch, was the discovery of theatre glue and a fake beard.
 This, combined with a gruff but clean-shaven middle-aged man in the flashback, suggests all is not quite as it seems with The Others.
 Could it be that this perceived massive threat is nothing more than smoke and mirrors, Wizard Of Oz-style?

-Back in the regular Dharma bunker, our mysterious captive (found by Rousseau, taken back to camp and beaten by Sayid) is turning into quite the fly in the ointment.
+Back in the regular Dharma bunker, our mysterious captive (found by Rousseau, taken back to camp and beaten by Sayid (Naveen Andrews)) is turning into a bit of a fly in the ointment.

 As it turns out, my fears were well founded.
-Drawing comparison with Hemingway’s inferiority complex about Fyodor Dostoyevsky, this nameless man sowed the seed of doubt in the mind of the otherwise very solid Locke.
+Drawing comparison with Hemingway’s inferiority complex about Fyodor Dostoyevsky, this nameless man sowed the seed of doubt in the mind of the otherwise very solid Locke (Terry O’Quinn).
 Prying into Locke’s mind, this man asks why he allows Jack to make all decisions.

 Locke protests (too much, methinks) and when he leaves the cell, our favourite baldie has a temper tantrum, scattering the crockery everywhere.
 Now who’s going to clean up that mess?